tbtommyb/elise-johnson/content/shiatsu-baby-course.md

 image: "images/Elise-Johnson-Colchester-Paediatric-Acupuncture.jpg"
 ---

-For a limited time Elise is running a 4-week course on baby shiatsu massage.
+Elise is running a new, 4-week course on baby shiatsu massage.

 Shiatsu baby massage is performed on babies from 6 weeks old upwards and promotes bonding and well-being as well as relaxing babies, mums, dads, and carers.
 Alongside traditional massage techniques, Elise will show you how to work with meridians and acupressure points to help issues around digestion such as colic, wind, constipation, diarrhoea, teething difficulties, sleep, rashes (including nappy rash) and chest congestion.